Queens Nursing Home Abuse Lawyers

 Elder abuse is a “silent condition”.
 No one knows exactly how many of our nation’s elderly are being exploited, neglected, or abused in nursing homes because victims are often unable—or too afraid—to speak out, whether due to cognitive impairments or fear of retaliation.
 That’s why the Queens nursing home abuse lawyers of Dalli & Marino help families pursue legal action when their loved ones have been harmed.

-Since 1995, Dalli & Marino, LLP has been dedicated to protecting the rights of individuals throughout Queens and the greater New York Metropolitan Area.
-Our experienced team of attorneys focuses on cases of nursing home abuse, including bedsores, fractures, and sexual abuse.
+Since 1995, Dalli & Marino has been dedicated to protecting the rights of individuals throughout Queens and the greater New York Metropolitan Area.
+Our experienced team of attorneys focuses on cases of nursing home abuse, including physical, sexual, emotional, and financial abuse.

 Queens Nursing Home Abuse Lawyer Near Me